matthewmueller/joy/Readme.md

 - [ ] recover statement
 - [ ] goto + label statements
 - [ ] support go's select statement
+- [ ] track functions declarations in use to do topological sort and pruning

 ## Design